Grangetown, Cardiff

 Grangetown (Welsh: usually Grangetown, also Trelluest) is a district and community in the south of Cardiff, capital of Wales.
 It is one of the largest districts in the south of the city and is bordered by Riverside, Canton and Butetown.
 The River Taff winds its way through the area.
 Adjacent to the city's Cardiff Bay area, Grangetown is experiencing a period of gentrification and improvements in its infrastructure.
 Its population as of 2011 was 19,385 in 8,261 households.
 One of the "five towns of Cardiff", the others are Butetown, Crockherbtown, Newtown and Temperance Town.

 Grangetown is a diverse and multiracial district and has a significant population of Somali, Asian and mixed-race residents.
 It is home to a Swaminarayan Temple and various mosques.

 Etymology

 The name Grangetown is the usual form in Welsh.
 The variants Y Grange (dating back to the nineteenth century) and Y Grênj (equivalents of The Grange) are sometimes seen.
 Owen John Thomas has used the form Y Grange Mawr (literally, 'the great grange', though perhaps influenced by the English Grange Moor).
-The names Trelluest (Welsh tre 'town' + lluest 'lodge'), Trefaenor (tre + maenor 'manor') and Trefynach (tre + mynach 'monk') appear to be recent coinages.
+The name Trelluest (Welsh tre 'town' + lluest 'lodge') was coined by the historian John Davies, with Trefaenor (tre + maenor 'manor') and Trefynach (tre + mynach 'monk') also appearing to be recent coinages.
 Gwyddoniadur Cymru, the Welsh-language version of the Encyclopaedia of Wales, uses Grangetown, but notes the existence of Trelluest.

 The grange was named after the 'moor' or saltmarsh upon which it stood, giving rise to English forms such as 'More Grange' and 'Grangemoor' and French equivalents such as 'La Grange de Mora'.